 - 3.10.1 Accurate, complete and readily accessible records documenting the results of the quality assurance program should be maintained by the operator.
-Records are essential data to enable an operator to analyze and determine the root causes of non-compliance can be identified and addressed.
+Records are essential data to enable an operator to analyze and determine the root causes of non-conformity, so that areas of non-compliance can be identified and addressed.

 - 3.10.2 The following records should be retained for a period of 5 years:

 - (a) Audit schedules;

 - (b) Quality inspection and audit reports;

 - (c) Responses to findings;

 - (d) Corrective action reports;

 - (e) Follow-up and closure reports; and

 - (f) Management evaluation reports.